 Cut the Potatoes

-Peeled or not, the cut is absolutely key when making fries.
-If you have a kitchen mandoline, this is the time to break it out and use it.
+First, you'll either want to peel the potatoes...or not.
+Peeling the potatoes is optional and comes down to personal preference.
+Peeled or unpeeled, the cut is absolutely key when making fries.
+If you have a kitchen mandoline this is the time to break it out and use it.
 If not, cut each potato in half the long way, lay the cut side flat on the cutting surface and cut into 1/2-inch to 1/4-inch slices.
 Stack these slices and cut into the same width sticks.
-Repeat with remaining potatoes.
+Repeat with the remaining potatoes.

 02 of 08